ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### SYS_USER_ROLES\_

-SYS_USER_ROLES\_ stores information about the roles granted to the user.
+This meta table stores information about the roles granted to the user.

 | Column name | Type    | Description                                            |
 | ----------- | ------- | ------------------------------------------------------ |